Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 Legg-Perthes Disease

-Legg-Perthes disease is a disease that affects the hip joint.
-It occurs when the top of the femur bone begins to die.
-This is another condition that plagues Yorkie’s from a young age, usually occurring between four and 12 months of age.
+This disease affects the hip joint when the top of the femur bone begins to die.
+Legg-Perthes usually occurs in Yorkies between four and 12 months of age.

 These dogs can generally tolerate management with pain medication for some time, but inevitably, they need surgery to alleviate discomfort.